Your Essential Travel Guide To Poland

 Just 60km from Krakow lies the site of Auschwitz, the infamous Nazi concentration camp.
 The site has now become a symbol of terror and genocide, as well as a stark reminder of the horrors of the holocaust and the Second World War.
 A large number of tourists visit Auschwitz and the neighbouring Birkenau camp each year and entry after 3pm is free.

-DFDS has one of the largest ferry networks in Europe, with routes operating to Denmark, Norway, mainland Europe and even the Baltic regions, including major cities such as Amsterdam, Calais and Dunkirk.
+DFDS has one of the largest ferry networks in Europe, with routes operating to Denmark, Norway, the UK, Ireland, mainland Europe and even the Baltic regions, including major cities such as Copenhagen, Oslo and Amsterdam.
 Travel with your car and open the gateway to Europe with DFDS.